woocommerce/woocommerce/readme.txt

 * Backorder notifications show order #
 * Product data write panel tweaks
 * Enabled product custom fields panel
-* Renamed custom fields for product data - upgrade script will run when upgrading
+* Renamed custom fields for product data - upgrade script will run when upgrading.
+Some themes may be affected if using 'featured' - it is now '_featured'

 = 1.3.2.1 - 15/12/2011 =
 * Category/Ordering fix